 Once we arrived, we wandered the grounds for a bit, getting a feel of the woodsy location.
 The Hoop-Dee-Doo takes place inside Pioneer Hall.
 Inside this same large building is the Trails End Restaurant, Davy Crockett’s Wilderness Arcade and Crockett’s Tavern.
 The restrooms are just to the left of the Pioneer Hall front entrance.

 A short walk away is the Settlement Trading Post, perfect if you’re looking for a souvenir.
+There is also a gated playground for kids to run around in and play.
 My preschooler spent a good amount of time on the playground while the baby slept in her stroller.

 Wander down the path past Pioneer Hall to see the Tri-Circle-D Ranch.
 By the time we walked back there, the Ranch was already closed.
 Guests can visit with the horses and even take a pony ride (for a fee).
 Horse-drawn carriage rides are available for groups.
 Mickey’s Backyard BBQ takes place at Fort Wilderness as well.